singer-io/getting-started/SPEC.md

  - `stream` **Required**.
 The string name of the stream

-A single Tap may output RECORDS messages with different stream names.
-A single RECORDS entry may only contain records for a single stream.
+A single Tap may output RECORDs messages with different stream names.
+A single RECORD entry may only contain records for a single stream.

 Example: